golang/proposal/design/go2draft-type-parameters.md

 Constraint type inference lets us give a name to the element of a slice type, and to apply other similar type decompositions.
 However, there is no way to associate a float type and a complex type.
-For example, there is no way to write the predecared `real`, `imag`, or `complex` functions with this design draft.
+For example, there is no way to write the predeclared `real`, `imag`, or `complex` functions with this design draft.
 There is no way to say "if the argument type is `complex64`, then the result type is `float32`."